openframeworks/ofSite/documentation/3d/ofCamera.markdown

 _description: _

-set the matrices that the camera will use.
+This function pushes the cameras view and projection matrix to a stack of transformations so that draw calls done within begin() and end() will appear to be viewed from the cameras perspective.